0xMysticx0/Project-Ra/Spec_Papyrus.md

 $$y = \frac{1}{1 + e^{-x}}$$

+[***Technically possible without being 'costly'?*** ] Emissions will reduce on a per block basis algorithmically to minimize supply shocks.

 ## 2.2 Allocations

 As the emissions schedule approximates a max supply, token allocation is possible on a fully diluted basis.
 A small portion of the Token will be pre-minted and allocated on day 1 while the remainder will be minted according to the emission schedule.